fbpx

 Aside from the mouthwatering food you’ll be tasting along the way, the traditional onsens are often a highlight.
 They are a great way to relax and unwind at the end of a long ski day, and feel more immersed in this unique part of Japanese culture.

 Fly into New Chitose Airport in Sapporo where you will be greeted at arrivals and driven to the historical port town of Otaru.
-After checking into your hotel for the next 4 nights, located in the old district of Otaru, close to the canals, restaurants, and artisans, you will tuck into a hearty welcome dinner.
-Meet your fellow powder skiers, riders and guide, and start chatting about current snow conditions and what everyone is looking to get out of the trip.
+After checking into your hotel for the next 4 nights, you can wander around the old district of Otaru, close to the canals, restaurants, and artisans.
 Spend the next 3 days chasing the best snow by day and enjoying Otaru’s warm culture by night.

 Included in this price: